ioccc-src/winner/2011/dlowe/README.md

 The english-0 corpus was obtained by manually scraping the first results from a https://www.google.com/webhp?lr=lang_fr search for "paris filetype:txt".

-Results:
+##### Results:

- * using these corpora as a training set
+* using these corpora as a training set.
- * using several dozen additional text files (obtained by the same methods) as a test set
+* using several dozen additional text files (obtained by the same methods) as a test set.
- * using the included "earlystop.pl" script, which stopped after 10000 iterations.
+* using the included [earlystop.pl](earlystop.pl) script, which stopped after 10000 iterations.
- * interpreting output of "> 0.5" as "probably english" and "< 0.5" as
+* interpreting output of `> 0.5` as "probably English" and `< 0.5` as
-   "probably french"
+"probably French"
 * produced a network with 100% accuracy

 #### xor corpora